pkrumins/dnode/README.markdown

 Other Languages
 ===============

-These libraries implement the DNode protocol too so you can make RPC calls between scripts written in different languages.
+These libraries implement the dnode protocol too so you can make RPC calls between scripts written in different languages.

 * [dnode-perl](http://github.com/substack/dnode-perl)